 Note also in this hall the additional door to the hotel hallway.

 Next comes the kitchen and dining space, and after, a living space almost twice as large as that found in two-story Grand Villas, with a stately entry hall.

 Off of the living room space you’ll find a small hallway with a door to the laundry room, another to the master bath, and a third door to the master bedroom.

 The master bedroom includes a king bed and an expansive divided bath, with a large whirlpool tub.

-These single story Grand Villas at the BoardWalk Villas have the best floor plan of any Disney World Grand Villa.
+These single story Grand Villas at the BoardWalk Villas have the second-best floor plan of any Disney World Grand Villa, bettered only by those in the Villas at the Grand Floridian.
 (For an extensive discussion of Grand Villa design choices, see this.)

 This is because the BoardWalk single story Grand Villas are unique in offering a single living room space large enough to seat all the guests they will sleep.

 (To the capacity of 12, you can add one more kid under 3 at time of check in who sleeps in a crib.)